DePaul University Division of Mission and Ministry > Religious & Spiritual Life > Pastoral Care

 The Division of Mission and Ministry’s professional staff is made up of trained and experienced men and women, ordained and lay ministers rooted in multiple faith traditions charged to attend to the spiritual needs of students, faculty, and staff at DePaul.
 Pastoral care can be understood as care for the whole person, including the spiritual or religious life of an individual, attending to the big questions at the crossroads of their faith and their day to day life – for example, questions about meaning and purpose, moral and ethical challenges, relationships, grief, one’s sense of self, and/or one’s understanding of God.
-Currently, our Pastoral Care Program includes the following:
+DePaul's Pastoral Care program includes the following:

-, Director of Religious Diversity and Pastoral Care.
+Religious Diversity and Pastoral Care Team,